 The crowning ski resort of the UNESCO World Heritage Dolomites

 At 3,343 metres high, with its ridgeback running west to east from Punta Penia to Punta Rocca, Punta Ombretta, Pizzo Serauta and Punta Serauta, the towering Marmolada is a majestic sight.
 As the highest peak in the Dolomites, it offers a wonderful 360° panoramic view of Dolomiti Superski – the world’s largest ski region.
 If you like a challenge, you’ll love the stunning twelve kilometre descent known as “La Bellunese” that leads through the Marmolada Glacier ski resort.
 The Padon Pass also provides a direct connection to neighbouring Arabba via the celebrated Sellaronda ski circuit.
 Visitors to the Arabba/Marmolada ski resort can reach the Punta Rocca panoramic terrace in a matter of minutes and take in the imposing view from 3,265 metres up!

 Carve your way across the massif between Veneto and Trento as you cast your eyes over the breathtaking landscape.
-And be sure to visit the charming villages of Rocca Pietore and Malga Ciapela at the foot of the Marmolada!
+And be sure to visit the charming villages of Sottoguda, One uf the Most Beautiful Little Village in Italy, or Malga Ciapela and Rocca Pietore at the foot of the Marmolada!

 Glacier ski resort with 360° panorama